sputnick1124/irols/README.md

 a similar fashion.
 Also included in the package is a FIS parser for parsing
 <span style="font-variant: small-caps">Matlab</span> FIS files.
 This parsing
 is dependent on the Python module [`parse`](https://pypi.python.org/pypi/parse "Parse Link")

+A heavy emphasis on reduced copmutational complexity has been the abiding motivation behind this implementation of a fuzzy inference system.
+There are no arrays for universes of discourse, only membership function inverses for defuzzification.